aurainfosec/jwt_key_confusion/README.md

-1. you get the PEM certificate (`x5c` parameter), but no public key, save the value of the certificate to a file (`cert.pem`), adding the header and footer lines as follows:
+1. you get the PEM certificate (`x5c` parameter), but no public key, save the value of the certificate to a file (`cert.pem`), adding the header and footer lines as follows (pad `x5c` with `=` as necessary, i.e.  so that the number of characters in the body is a multiple of 4):

 ```
 -----BEGIN CERTIFICATE-----
-{value of x5c parameter}
+{value of x5c parameter, padded with =}
 -----END CERTIFICATE-----
 ```